-Perhaps some of the most memorable plays in October are made in the outfield.
-The range, speed and agility lead to some of the most exciting moments -- many of which are game- and season-saving.
+Some of the most memorable plays in October are made in the outfield.
+Range, speed and agility lead to some of the most exciting moments -- many of which are game- and season-saving.

-There has been a long line of players to make incredible, memorable catches in the postseason.
-Here are the best catches in MLB playoff history.
+Betts joined a long line of players to make incredible, memorable catches in the postseason.
+Here is a look at the best such catches in playoff history:

 Chris Taylor, Dodgers: 2018 NLCS, Game 7